mdickinson/bigfloat/Doc/index.rst

 .. function:: IEEEContext(bitwidth)

-   If bitwidth is one of widths permitted by IEEE 754 (that is, either 16, 32, 64, or a multiple of 32 that's not less than 128), return the IEEE 754 binary interchange format with the given bit width.
+   If bitwidth is one of widths permitted by IEEE 754 (that is, either 16, 32, 64, or a multiple of 32 not less than 128), return the IEEE 754 binary interchange format with the given bit width.
 See section 3.6 of IEEE 754-2008 or the bigfloat source for details.

 .. function:: precision(p)

-   A convenience function, to save typing.  ``precision(p)`` is exactly equivalent to ``Context(precision=p)``.
+   A convenience function.  ``precision(p)`` is exactly equivalent to ``Context(precision=p)``.

 .. data:: RoundTiesToEven
 .. data:: RoundTowardZero